ProhibitedTV/BitRiver-Live/docs/quickstart.md

   ./scripts/quickstart.sh
   ```
  The script reuses your existing `.env` and Docker volumes, so configuration, database data, and media files persist across updates.
- It also refreshes the OME control credentials baked into `deploy/ome/Server.xml` so `BITRIVER_OME_USERNAME` and `BITRIVER_OME_PASSWORD` stay in sync with the mounted configuration.
+ It also refreshes the OME control credentials baked into `deploy/ome/Server.generated.xml` (rendered from the template in `deploy/ome/Server.xml`) so `BITRIVER_OME_USERNAME` and `BITRIVER_OME_PASSWORD` stay in sync with the mounted configuration across container restarts.
 - Codex CLI users: follow the [Codex CLI guide](codex-cli.md) for installation, authentication, and edit workflows tailored to this repository.
 Rerun `docker compose up -d` after applying Codex patches so containers reload configuration and binaries.

 ## Troubleshooting